Thato-Maboya/todo-list/README.md

 These project is all about creating a list, it can either be a grocery list or any.
 But I prefer it as a grocery list since it can help me manage my grocery.

+## Summary if the project

+The project has 3 label names: Task Name, Description & Due Date of the product.
+Only Description is optional and others are mandatory.
+This project is static hence it does not have the database but is has the local storage for displaying and storing the data.

+## Functions

+1. CreateListItems() - for posting the submitted data tk local storage.
+2  setupItem() - adding and displaying the data below the form.
+3. SetBackToDefault() - clearing the form after submitting any information.
+4. addToLocalStorage() - after creating the item it is copied to the local storage incase the is a data loss.
+5. getLocalStorage() - populate the info, once after the user has lost interest to the site/project when visiting the site again.
+6. removeFromLocalStorage() - once you click the button delete it permanently delete the item using the item ID.
+7. editLocalStorage() - it updates the information once you click edit button from the form and changing the specific field.

+The is also clear list which delete everything at once and empty the list storage.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).